bayufedra/MBPTL/README.md

 2. **Vulnerability Analysis** → Identify SQL injection in main application
 3. **Exploitation** → Extract credentials and gain initial access
 4. **Post Exploitation** → Upload shell and escalate privileges
-5. **Pivoting** → Access internal network and compromise secondary target
+5. **Pivoting** → Access internal network and compromise secondary targets
+6. **Binary Exploitation** → Exploit buffer overflow in internal service
+7. **Reverse Engineering** → Analyze and understand the vulnerable binary

 ## ⚙️ Environment Variables

+You can configure the lab by creating a `.env` file in the `mbptl/` directory or by setting environment variables directly.
+Here are the available configuration options:

 ### Database Configuration
 - `MYSQL_ROOT_PASSWORD`: Root password for MySQL database